Think your child needs a tutor?

 If you’ve got a diploma student who needs support, you could try University Tutor Luxembourg, which lists private tutors and their specialist skills.
 Apprentus allows you to search for a private teacher by location, student age, price and other filters.
 Superprof provides a search for local tutors online.

 European School Tutors, founded by Dr Jenny Zhao in 2014, offers private and group tutoring in maths, physics, chemistry, biology, English, French and history for P1 to S7 students in the European Baccalaureate system.
 They can also provide practise material such as B-tests, Pre-Bac and past papers for the Baccalaureate.
 You can contact them for a free consultation.

 Set up in Oct 2018, Nyki has private and semi-private tutor groups and aims to offer support to all children from all incomes with reasonable standard prices and discounts based on taxable home income.
 Etic can support your teen in science, human science and language subjects especially for the French or European Baccalaureate and the Final Examination in Luxembourgish schools.
 Abacus provides primary and secondary help for children in the Luxembourgish school system.

 For languages, consider a language school for children such as Languages.lu which has tutors, lessons and camps for children from pre-school to teens.
-Interlingua has a programme for kids and teens, and Berlitz has programmes for mini (4-5 years) and junior (6-8 years) and provides individual lessons and school support for children over 7 years.
+Interlingua has a programme for kids and teens, and Berlitz has special programmes for kids and teens (private, online, group classes, and holiday camps).
 Prolingua can provide academic support for children aged 13 to 17 years.

 The Department for the Schooling of Foreign Children (SECAM) also provides language support to children arriving in Luxembourg aged between 12 to 24 years.